Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Prints the effective username of the current user.

 Task 3.
 Groups (2-groups)
 Prints all the groups the current user is part of.

+Task 4.
+New owner (3-new owner)
+Changing the owner of file 'hello' to user 'betty'